- Awards + Funding

 Students in certificate and diplomas must maintain a minimum CGPA of 2.5 to remain in their program and graduate.
 Students in master's and doctoral programs must maintain a minimum CGPA of 3.0 to remain in their program and graduate.
 When a student's CGPA is below the minimum, their progress is deemed unsatisfactory and a graduate program committee meeting will occur to review options.
 Learn more in GGR 1.8.2 →

 If you are unable to complete your coursework within the term, you must seek an extension from your instructor.
-If the instructor agrees, you may have up to the end of the first month of the next term to complete.
+If the instructor agrees, you may have up to the end of the first month of the next term to complete, and will receive an interim notation of DE on your transcript for that course.
 In rare cases where you require more time to complete, an extension to the end of that term may be approved if agreed by the instructor and graduate program chair.
 Failure to meet that final grade deadline will result in receiving the notation of "N".

 Prior to that final deadline, if extenuating circumstances exist, you may apply for a WE.
 However, you will not receive credit for work done and if the course is a program requirement you will need to retake the course at a later date.